contentauth/c2pa-python/docs/native-resources-management.md

 `ManagedResource` is the internal base class the C2PA Python SDK uses to wrap native (Rust/FFI) pointers. `Reader`, `Builder`, `Signer`, `Context`, and `Settings` all subclass it.

 A `Reader`, for example, holds a pointer to memory the native library allocated.
-Python's garbage collector tracks the `Reader` object itself, but has no visibility into that native memory, so it can never free it on its own. `ManagedResource` closes that gap: it frees the native pointer exactly once, however the object stops being used.
+Python's garbage collector tracks the `Reader` object, but has no visibility into that native memory, so it can never free it. `ManagedResource` closes that gap: it frees the native pointer once, however the object stops being used.

 ## Vocabulary